 When renting, you pay monthly rent and utilities, and that covers the housing costs.
 You are not responsible for any home maintenance like you would be if you owned the place.
 The landlord is responsible for additional costs unless you caused the damage directly.

 - It’s an Expense:

-Compared to homeownership, where most of your monthly payment (besides the interest) goes towards building equity in the home, renting might not be the best idea for long-term financial planning.
+Compared to homeownership, where most of your monthly payments (besides the interest) go towards building equity in the home, renting might not be the best idea for long-term financial planning.
 However, if you carefully plan your budget, you can end up saving money while renting and then invest the savings into something that will return a profit.